 - American Illustration is a visual record which evokes responses from past, present and future audiences.
-It has become increasingly valuable as a reservoir of cultural images and a chronicle of change.
+It has become increasingly valuable as a reservoir of cultural images and a chronicle of cultural change.

 It is their images which first portrayed our icons: ‘Uncle Sam’ (James Montgomery Flagg’s noted self-portrait exclaiming ‘I Want You!’); a baby ringing in the New Year (J.C.
 Leyendecker’s putto on the January covers of Saturday Evening Post for dozens of years); ‘The Gibson Girl’ (an exquisite example of an American beauty by Charles Dana Gibson); Mother’s Day celebrated with flowers (first devised by J.C.
 Leyendecker for a Post cover); ‘Miss Liberty’ (Norman Rockwell's symbol of American women taking up men's jobs to ‘pitch in’ during WWII); and so many others.
 These are the images of our lives, history, lifestyles, dreams, and our icons, real and imagined!

 The American Imagist Collection has been assembled over more than four decades and is comprised of the finest American illustration art works extant; including the largest collection of originals by Maxfield Parrish, second largest collection of Norman Rockwell, largest J.C.
-Leyendecker collection, Howard Pyle ("Father of American Illustration"), NC Wyeth, Charles Dana Gibson, James Montgomery Flagg, Jessie Willcox Smith, Howard Chandler Christy, Violet Oakley, John Falter, and many others.
+Leyendecker collection, Howard Pyle ("Father of American Illustration"), NC Wyeth, Charles Dana Gibson, James Montgomery Flagg, Jessie Willcox Smith, Howard Chandler Christy, Violet Oakley, John Falter, and over 150 others.
 In its entirety, the Collection comprises original art works, prints (open and limited editions), significant memorabilia and vintage materials, artifacts (such as Rockwell’s first paint box and Parrish’s stippling paint brushes) and a plethora of photographic materials.
 We exhibit approximately 125 to 150 works at a time, much like The Frick Collection, the Borghese Gallery in Rome, and the Isabella Stewart Gardner Museum in Boston.
 They are exhibited in a distinguished architectural setting of great note.
 An on-going rotation of art will complement the permanent portion of the Collection on display.
 Our five Courtyard Level galleries offer us the opportunity to exhibit illustrations from other periods and other categories, including living illustrators.